bradyep/NewsFeedsFYI/docs/rest-services.md

 #### Get Entire Page
 * /pages/:id -> GET -> allow
 * this grabs all UserFeeds+FeedSources+CachedNewsItems for the specified page
+  * I wonder if it might be better to do this asynchonously so the User sees their page populate with feeds one-by-one
+  * If we went this route, we could just display the out-dated data until the request came back
+  * Also, this REST request would just return a list of UserFeeds
+  * So this basically grabs all the cached data and then once it arrives, the client looks for out-dated feeds and calls
+  * /userfeeds:id to update them
+  * There should probably be some visual indication that a feed is being updated

 ## 2. Page Lifecycle
 * For a NewsFeed that gets old on the User's screen we need GET UpdatedNewsFeed
 * /userfeeds/:id -> GET -> allow
+* This will return an object built from FeedSources and CachedNewsItems

 ## 3. User-Driven Events